lem7931/CUNYTV-MiniDV-Workflow/README.md

    * Fail - Red

+###### After

-8. Document findings in Airtable
+* Document findings in Airtable

-9. Get second opinions for problematic files.
+* Get second opinions for problematic files.
 If any files need to be retransfered, refer back to Transferring MiniDV section

-10. If needed, use FFMPEG to create a small clip that best shows the errors seen
+* If needed, use FFMPEG to create a small clip that best shows the errors seen

 ```
     ffmpeg -i FILE -c copy -f rawvideo -map 0:v:0 -ss 00:00:00 -to 00:00:00 FILE.title.dv
 ```

-   - ffmpeg = starts ffmpeg
+	* ffmpeg = starts ffmpeg
-   - -i = input file
+	* -i = input file
-   - FILE = path to file that is being trimmed
+	* FILE = path to file that is being trimmed
-   - -c = Codec name
+	* -c = Codec name
-   - copy = copies codec name
+	* copy = copies codec name
-   - -f = force format
+	* -f = force format
-   - rawvideo = keeps Codec the same as original file
+	* rawvideo = keeps Codec the same as original file
-   - -map = manual control of stream selection in each output file
+	* -map = manual control of stream selection in each output file
-   - 0:v:0 = stream specifier (v matches all video streams)
+	* 0:v:0 = stream specifier (v matches all video streams)
-   - -ss = decodes but discards input until the timestamps reach position
+	* -ss = decodes but discards input until the timestamps reach position
-   - 00:00:00 -to 00:00:00 = timespan of clip
+	* 00:00:00 -to 00:00:00 = timespan of clip
-   - FILE.title.dv = name of final file and location to be saved to
+	* FILE.title.dv = name of final file and location to be saved to

 ## Packaging and Verification